nellieleddy/nellieleddy.github.io/_posts/2023-08-23-First-Blog-Post.md

 There seems to be a lot of overlap between being a statisticain and a data scientist.
 The main similarities are being comfortable interpreting and analyzing data, creating graphical vizualizations, and drawing conclusions based on the data.
 This involves a similar skill set of using computer languages for analysis and being able to communicate results to interested parties.
-I think the main differnece comes from statisticians generally collecting their own data through experiments and data scientists generally working with existing data structures.
+I think the main difference comes from statisticians generally collecting their own data through experiments and data scientists generally working with existing data structures.

 Personally, I think I align more as a data scientist at the moment.
 My first class for my masters program here at State